M2M (band): Critical response, musical style and legacy

 In contrast to many other mainstream pop acts of the time, M2M wrote many of their own songs and played their own instruments, even when performing live, which is considered rare among teen pop artists.
 In 1999, Ron Shapiro from Atlantic Records said "What was extraordinary about them from the beginning was that they had an incredibly accessible pop sound and contemporary visual for what's happening today, coupled with a truly organic songwriting, and musical instrument prowess...
 It's rare to find truly mainstream contemporary pop artists today who are also extremely skilled live performance artists and talented songwriters".
 That same year Stephanie McGrath from AllPop.com said M2M's music "breathes fresh, brusque Norwegian air into the world of pop music dominated by Britney Spears wannabes and Orlando-born boy bands", noting that instead of typical teen subjects like true love or candy, M2M's songs were about "taking things slow or not betraying your friends".
-Reviewing Shades of Purple, Michael Paoletta from Billboard said the album's tracks showed a "seasoned singing style that is, quite frankly, the antithesis of teen sensations like Britney Spears", concluding "Beautifully sun-kissed, Shades of Purple is poised to be the soundtrack of spring/summer 2000.
+Reviewing Shades of Purple, Michael Paoletta from Billboard said the album's tracks showed a "seasoned singing style that is, quite frankly, the antithesis of teen sensations like Britney Spears", concluding "Beautifully sun-kissed, Shades of Purple is poised to be the soundtrack of spring/summer 2000."

 M2M recorded The Big Room in just six days, saying they wanted to be like the Beatles or Simon & Garfunkel, who also recorded their albums quickly.
 Commenting on The Big Room, Karen Tye from the Herald Sun praised M2M for using "down-to-earth tunes and thoughtful lyrics" instead of revealing outfits to propel them into the limelight, unlike many of their pop counterparts.
-M2M described their second album as "organic pop", as they used all real instruments in recording, while most pop albums use computerised ones.
+M2M described their second album as "organic pop", as they used all non-electronic instruments in recording.

 In 2020, Taylor Swift listed M2M among 51 female artists who had guided and influenced her career.